vermaayushjivan-alt/safarbuddy-v2/SESSION_HANDOFF.md

 Current milestone

+INVOICE-01 Step 2 — schema + PDF-library decision (2026-09-17, new
+chat session, continuation of the Step 1 audit below).
+PDF library
+confirmed: `@react-pdf/renderer` (the Step 1 front-runner) — pure JS,
+runs in a normal Vercel serverless function, renders from React components so one template can drive both the web page and the PDF per Step 1's product decision.
+The npm dependency itself was NOT added to package.json this session — that belongs to Step 3, which actually uses it.
+Created src/db/sql/015_invoice01_invoices.sql: new public.invoices table, one snapshot row per booking (booking_id UNIQUE, relying on the webhook's existing PAY-02 idempotency rather than a second guard), human-facing invoice_number (SB-INV-000001) via the same generated-column-over-bigserial pattern as vendor_settlements.receipt_number (migration 013), amount_paid sourced from bookings.price_snapshot (COUPON-01 finding — the field that actually matches what Cashfree charged, not subtotal/ grand_total), RLS enabled with no policy (same pattern as migrations 010/013/014 — Server Actions in Step 3 must use createServiceRoleClient(), scoped explicitly, not an RLS policy).
+No other code written this session (no repository, no Server Action, no webhook change, no UI) — per the 6-step plan below, those are Step 3+ in separate future sessions.
+DATABASE_BIBLE.md Migration Registry and "Known tables"/RLS sections updated for the new table; PROJECT_STATUS.md's INVOICE-01 entry updated to "Step 2 COMPLETE."

+Not verified this session: migration 015 has not been run in production (no reachable Supabase instance in this sandbox) — run manually and confirm via information_schema.columns (RULE 13/35) before Step 3 starts.

+Next action: Step 3 — repository + Server Actions to create an invoice row (called from the Cashfree webhook right after confirmBooking(), same call site CONTACT-02 uses) and fetch one by booking/id.
+Add the `@react-pdf/renderer` dependency as part of this step, not before.
+Do not start the admin/customer UI steps in the same session as the backend step.

+Previous milestone

 INVOICE-01 Step 1 — scope audit (2026-09-17, new chat session,
 continuation of the planning session below).
 User answered the three scoping questions RULE 15 required before any code: one combined